 Banking in Zambia

-There are several banks in Zambia for expats to choose from, including both local and international options.
-Mobile and online banking services are available at most banks in Zambia.
+Expats can choose from several banks in Zambia, including local and international options.
+Mobile and online banking services are available at most banks.

 Opening a bank account in Zambia